CivAIgentics/Jett/VOICE_LINK_NAVIGATION.md

 # Voice Link Navigation Feature

 ## Overview
-Jacky 3.0 now has the ability to open web links from service cards when users ask for them verbally.
+Jett now has the ability to open web links from service cards when users ask for them verbally.
 This creates a seamless experience where users can ask about a service and then immediately be taken to the relevant webpage.

 ## How It Works

 ### 1. **Service Cards Display**
-When Jacky mentions a service or answers a question, relevant service cards are automatically displayed with:
+When Jett mentions a service or answers a question, relevant service cards are automatically displayed with:
 - Service title
 - Description
 - Contact information (phone, email)